anuragkumarak95/wordnet/README.md

 1. To create a `TF-IDF` structure file for every doc, use:

     ```python
     from wordnet import find_tf_idf

-        find_tf_idf(
+    idf, tf_idf = find_tf_idf(
     file_names=['file/path1','file/path2',..],       # paths of files to be processed.
     prev_file_path='prev/tf/idf/file/path.tfidfpkl', # prev TF_IDF file to modify over, format standard is .tfidfpkl. default = None
     dump_path='path/to/dump/file.tfidfpkl'           # dump_path if tf-idf needs to be dumped, format standard is .tfidfpkl. default = None
     )

     '''
     if no file is provided prev_file_path parameter, new TF-IDF file will be generated ,and else T
     F-IDF values will be combined with previous file, and dumped at dump_path if mentioned,
     else will only return the new tf-idf list of dictionaries.
     '''
     ```
 1. To use `NN` Word Gene of this module, simply use wordnet.find_knn:

     ```python
     from wordnet import find_knn

-    find_knn(
+    words = find_knn(
     tf_idf=tf_idf,       # this tf_idf is returned by find_tf_idf() above.
     input_word='german', # a word for which k nearest neighbours are required.
     k=10,                # k = number of neighbours required, default=10
-        rand_on=True         # rand_on = either to randomly skip few words or show initial k words, default=True
+    rand_on=True         # rand_on = either to randomly skip few words or show initial k words default=True
     )

     '''